imadafa/techclub/README.md

 - issues can be filed under the issues tab
 - ".rbxm" files can be simply dragged and dropped into studio to access their contents

-# Documentation
-- Language Docs can be found at on the [roblox documentation site](https://create.roblox.com/docs)